redding/dat-tcp/README.md

 Once this is done, the server thread will take over, which will put the process into the infinite server loop.
 At this point it can only be stopped using signals (see "Usage - Stopping" for how this can be done).

-**NOTE** See "Advanced - Server Thread" for more information and reasnoning behind running the server loop in a separate thread.
+**NOTE** See "Advanced - Server Thread" for more information and reasoning behind running the server loop in a separate thread.

 ### Processing Connections

-`ThreadedServer` provides a wrapper to the connecting TCP socket.
-It passes this to the `serve` method.
+`DatTCP` provides a wrapper to the connecting TCP socket and passes it to the `serve` method.
 It provides some helpers for reading and writing to the client, but in general proxies most of it's methods to the actual ruby `TCPSocket`.
 The 2 primary methods it provides are `read` and `write`:

 ```ruby
 # a possible `serve` method